Flour Mills and Flour Milling in Utah

 The new Husler Flour Mill opened "officially" and a public open house was held.
 Free three-pound bags of flour and other souvenirs were to be distributed to the public.
 The purpose of the new mill, with its 250,000 bushels storage capacity, and 1,250 barrels of flour per day, at 194 pounds per barrel, was to serve its growing coast-to-coast market.
 The old mill at 3000 South State Street, with its 300 barrels per day and 100,000 bushels capacity would remain open.
 Construction of the new mill had started in April 1923.
 (Salt Lake Telegram, May 11, 1924; Salt Lake Tribune, May 11, 1924, with photo)

 The 1926 Sanborn Fire Insurance map (Volume 2, Sheet 228) shows that the Huslers flour mill was located on the north bank of Mill Creek, with a railroad spur located on the south bank of the creek.
-At that point, the creek was completed covered by the mill building.
+At that point, the creek was completely covered by the mill building.
 The mill operated only during the daytime, and produced 300 barrels of ground wheat and rye every day.

 The 1926 Sanborn Fire Insurance map (Volume 2, Sheet 146) shows that the Huslers Flour Mills was located at 425 and 433 West 5th South, on the southwest corner of the intersection of 4th (500) West and 5th South.
 The same map also shows that the Purity Biscuit company was located directly west at 477 West 5th South, on the southeast corner of the intersection of 5th South and 4th (500) West.
 Both companies were served by spur tracks of both Oregon Short Line from the east, and D&RG from the west.